makerplane/canfix-spec/src/intro.rst

 General Description
 -------------------

-A CAN-FIX network is made up of individual nodes.
+A CAN-FiX network is made up of individual nodes.
 Each node should be assigned a unique Node ID between 1 and 255.
 The Node ID is useful for establishing communications to individual nodes on the network and identifying them configuration and diagnostic systems.
 Node ID 0 is used as the broadcast ID.